kadamandersson/kadamandersson.github.io/index.md

 - Investigation of the chirplet transform for radar signal processing.
 - Signature based machine learning.
 See for instance this [paper](https://arxiv.org/abs/1905.08494) or this [master thesis](https://odr.chalmers.se/bitstream/20.500.12380/251852/1/251852.pdf).
 - Neural networks with functional input.
-- Theory for a continuous time formulation of the multi object target tracking problem (stochastic analysis).
+- A continuous time formulation of the multi object target tracking problem (stochastic analysis).

 ### PhD students